dmuman/Programming-2-project/README.md

 - **inputFile2** is a file with schedules.
 - **inputFile3** is a file with requests (mothers).

-Test files are in the testFiles folder
+Test files are in the testSets folder